Monext/monext-commercetools/README.md

 An API key provided by Monext is necessary to be configured so that the requests from the connect application can be authenticated by Monext platform within the integration.
 It's value is taken as input as environment variables/configuration for connect with variable name `MONEXT_API_KEY`.

-Additionally, some other configuration options provided by Monext and defined by the marchant are required.
+Additionally, some other configuration options provided by Monext and defined by the merchant are required.
 Their values are taken as input as environment variables/configuration for connect with variable names `MONEXT_ENVIRONMENT`, `MONEXT_POINT_OF_SALE_REF`, `MONEXT_CAPTURE_TYPE`.

 ## Getting started